mpr-lab/MotheterRemote/buddyGUIprogress.md

 ## why java?

 ## rough prototype
-Implemented a GUI that runs the python backend silently --> had buttons for each command and printed text from the terminal into a text are
+implemented a GUI that runs the python backend silently --> had buttons for each command and printed text from the terminal into a text are

 Need to make this better because it is just a glorified terminal

 Just to keep a copy of the original GUI prototype: